ubiqsecurity/ubiq-c-cpp/README.md

 ```

-#### Use the following environment variables to set the credential values
+#### Use the following environment variables to set the credential values for API Keys
 UBIQ_ACCESS_KEY_ID
 UBIQ_SECRET_SIGNING_KEY
 UBIQ_SECRET_CRYPTO_ACCESS_KEY

+### IDP integration
+Ubiq currently supports both Okta and Entra IDP integration.
+Instead of using the credentials provided when creating the API Key, the username (email) and password will be used to authenticate with the IDP and provide access to the Ubiq platform.

+### Use the following environment variables to set the credential values for IDP integration
+UBIQ_IDP_USERNAME
+UBIQ_IDP_PASSWORD

 ```c
 /* C */
 struct ubiq_platform_credentials * credentials;